stevegrunwell/wp-password-generator/README.md

 # WP Password Generator

+> **Notice:** With the [native password generation features being introduced in WordPress 4.3](https://make.wordpress.org/core/2015/07/28/passwords-strong-by-default/) this plugin is no longer necessary to generate strong passwords.

 When administrators create new users through the WordPress admin interface (wp-admin/user-new.php), they are forced to come up with a password for the new user.
 The administrator is faced with a choice: use a separate password generator app or waste precious time coming up with a clever password only one person will ever see.

 WP Password Generator takes the hassle out of creating new user passwords.
 Simply click "Generate Password" and your user has a unique, 7-16 character password.
 The password generator function is also totally pluggable, so you can easily change the way passwords are generated in order to meet your standards.